-- For Intel MPI, register user credentials as shown here.
+- When using Intel MPI, register "User" credentials as shown here.

-On Windows, use either MPICH2 or Intel MPI as the Job launching preset.
+On Windows, use Intel MPI as the Job launching preset.
 Microsoft MPI or Local Computer are used when running only on the local machine.

 Configure your compute nodes to allow remote login without a password, as the version of MPICH2 included with the installation package uses SSH to start remote jobs.
 If this is not configured, the user will have to type their password each time MPICH2 is called to run the simulation.